Kryashens: Culture

+Mosaic image of Nikolay Ilminsky with the text of the "Nicene Creed" in the Tatar (Church Kryashen) language.

 The earliest Kryashen works and literature were written using the Arabic script.
 However, an unaltered Cyrillic script was also used to translate religious material to Tatar.
 A modified Cyrillic script was adopted in 1862.
 By the early 20th century over 100 books were published using this script.
 In 1922, a modified Arabic script for writing Tatar was introduced to the Kryashens although the Cyrillic script continued in use until 1928 as this was when both scripts were replaced by the Latin script.
 The earliest literature was mainly religious in nature but around the 1910s a steady rise of secular works began being published.
 A newspaper for the Kryashen community was published from 1928 to 1929 in Kazan but soon ceased to exist afterwards.

 The Kryashens had little religious and educational infrastructure in the 16th and 17th centuries.
 However, during the 18th century they were given many privileges and facilities were built or accommodated for the Kryashens.
 The first Tatar school for converts was established in 1863 while the first seminary was founded in 1872.